SymfonyCasts/symfony7/sfcasts/autoconfiguration.md

 extend a base class, implement an interface, or add a special attribute, and *bam* - Symfony understands what you're doing and integrates it.

+## Why do we need Twig Extension Runtime?

 By the way, if you're curious on what this separate `AppExtensionRuntime` is for, great eye! *Extension runtimes* have always been in Twig but only recently have they been promoted - mostly thanks to the maker bundle.
 We could inject the